Incredible Blackened Seasoning

 How To Use Blackening Seasoning

-Have a dry meat or something lightly oiled.
-We recommend applying as a dry brine for chicken or pork 24 hours prior to achieve the most flavor.
-Place the seasoned meat in the refrigerator uncovered for best results.
+Start with some meat that has been patted dry.
+We recommend applying it as a dry brine if using it for chicken or pork.
+Place the seasoned meat in the refrigerator uncovered for up to 24 hours for best results.

-For fish we season one hour before cooking so we don’t cure it.
+For fish, we season it one hour before cooking so that we don’t cure it.

-We use blackened rub for anything we want a little more flavor for beyond traditional salt and pepper.
-It’s perfect with our blackened chicken, blackened whole salmon, or our blackened salmon steaks.
+We use blackened rub for anything we want a little more flavor on, beyond traditional salt and pepper.
+It’s perfect with our Grilled Blackened Chicken, Blackened Whole Salmon, or our Blackened Salmon Steaks.
 Use on the grill or if pan searing.
 It can work in the oven if roasting.

 Variations